alakise/Heart-Disease/README.md

     * 6: fixed defect: used to be defect but ok now
     * 7: reversable defect: no proper blood movement when excercising
 14. `target` - have disease or not (1=yes, 0=no) (= the predicted attribute)
-## How to Contribute
-Train your own model, create a folder, upload **trained model, .ipynb, result** and commit.
-Thanks!💕